makersquare/osx-dotfiles/README.md

     host $ vagrant destroy # DANGER: all is gone

 Please check the [Vagrant documentation](http://docs.vagrantup.com/v2/) for more information on Vagrant.

+## FAQ

+### What is the purpose of Vagrant?
+Best described in this response [here](http://www.reddit.com/r/rails/comments/1w7sid/whats_the_purpose_of_vagrant/).

+### How would I build a new base box?

+Check out this blog post [here](http://tylerbird.com/blog/2014/01/27/building-a-vagrant-box-from-start-to-finish/).

+### I don't understand Puppet, what does it do?

+Puppet allows you to script a reliable method of installing development dependencies on a system.
+This process is called provisioning.
+You can read more about how Puppet works [here](http://docs.puppetlabs.com/).

 ## Gratitude